Adventure Charters

 and start working the jig.
 This works for ¾-1oz jigheads, lighter

-ones obviously need a longer count and heavier need a shorter
+ones obviously need a longer count for the same depth and heavier

-retrieve.
-Being able to feel the jig at all times is absolutely
+during their retrieve.
+Being able to feel the jig at all times

 Type of Fishing Rods to Use.